-Many ear infections clear up on their own without treatment in a few days or weeks, but in some cases you may be prescribed antibiotic tablets or eardrops.
+Many ear infections clear up on their own without treatment in a few days or weeks, but in some cases your GP may prescribe eardrops or antibiotics.

-Read more about treating an outer ear infection.
+Read more about treating outer ear infections and treating middle ear infections.

 Earache can sometimes result from injury to the inside of the ear – for example, by scraping earwax from the ear canal using a cotton bud, or poking a cotton bud too far into your ear, which can puncture the eardrum.

 The ear canal is very sensitive and can easily become damaged.
-The ear should heal on its own without treatment, but it can take six to eight weeks for a perforated eardrum to heal.
-If you have a perforated eardrum, eardrops can be used with caution (see below).
+The ear should heal on its own without treatment, but it can take up to two months for a perforated eardrum to heal.
+If you have a perforated eardrum, eardrops shouldn't be used.

-If you find it painful to swallow and you have a sore throat, your earache is likely to be a symptom of a throat infection, such as tonsillitis or quinsy (an abscess in the back of your throat, which can sometimes make it very difficult to swallow even fluids).
+If you find it painful to swallow and you have a sore throat, your earache could be a symptom of a throat infection, such as tonsillitis or quinsy (an abscess on one side of the back of your throat, which can sometimes make it very difficult to swallow even fluids).

 Some types of tonsillitis will clear up after a few days without the need for antibiotics.
 But if you have quinsy, you will need to see your GP as soon as possible for treatment.
 You may have quinsy if your sore throat gets worse very quickly.

-You may have a problem with the joint of your jaw bone, where the jaw meets the skull.
-This is known as temperomandibular joint pain, and it may be caused by arthritis or teeth grinding.
+Earache is occasionally caused by a problem with the joint of your jaw bone (where the jaw meets the skull).
+This is known as temporomandibular joint pain and can be caused by problems such as arthritis or teeth grinding.